Like was in said in Game of Thrones, everything before “but” is horse crap, right? Well, not completely, not this time.

 It outperforms almost any GPU from Maxwell family, and it can even rival some of the Pascal cards as well.
 If you were to compare it to 1xxx series, I would say it is almost like GTX 1070, with a tiny bit more power.

 However, if you are contemplating whether to go with 1070 or 980ti, I would recommend 1070.
 Unless you see a huge price difference, GTX 1070 can provide you a better proof for future games, is more optimized, costs less, and it has better stock cooling.
 At the moment, GTX 980ti has a tendency to overheat a bit and be very loud, whereas with 1070, this problem isn’t as big.But, if you already have a GTX 980ti, or you are seriously planning to go and get that, it’s no problem at all.
 It performs well and even has some space left for supersampling.
-For those of you who don’t know, it’s basically like anti-aliasing for VR, which gives a huge visual boost to any game that supports it.
+I also have an article on supersampling and how to use it with Oculus Rift.
+For those in a hurry, it’s basically like anti-aliasing for VR, which gives a huge visual boost to any game that supports it.
 All the edges won’t be as jagged and squarish, but you would definitely need a strong GPU for that, and fortunately, 980ti delivers.Asynchronous Warp, as well as many other features, have been specifically integrated into 900 series GPU’s.
 NVIDIA started working on it as soon as they heard about Oculus Rift and VR, and they started making changes so that we could reap the maximum benefit from our graphics cards while in VR.
 Fast forward to 2018, it is still strong and kicking.As you can see, if we compare GTX 980ti to GTX 1080ti, it has its own moments where it tries to keep up with holding a steady frame rate but misses it, unfortunately.
 Of course, the game itself isn’t easy on the GPU and it challenges it well, but it does show you that you might experience some dips, especially when the scene is open and lots of things are happening at once.

 Interestingly enough, 1080ti, a card that is considered to be the king of GPU’s, is also struggling to maintain a steady 90fps from time to time, so that shows that it kinda depends on how well the game is optimized.